Home Page › Blog › Psychiatric Service Dog

-- Retrieve Medications – A PSD can pick up medication from a table or ring a bell as a reminder.
+- Retrieve medications – pick up medication from a table or ring a bell as a reminder

-- Tactile stimulation and pressure therapy – A PSD can use touch or gentle pressure to provide calm and comfort to a handler that is in distress.
+- Tactile stimulation and deep pressure therapy (DPT) – can use touch or gentle pressure to provide calm and comfort to a handler that is in distress

-- Ground and reorient – A PSD can help ground their handler back into a more present state of mind during an anxiety attack.
+- Ground and reorient – can help ground their handler back into a more present state of mind during an anxiety attack.

-- Interrupt and Redirect – A PSD can help limit obsessive-compulsive and self-destructive behaviors by interrupting or redirecting.
+- Interrupt and redirect – can help limit obsessive–compulsive and self-destructive behaviors by interrupting or redirecting

-- Navigation and buffering – A PSD can provide a buffer and help guide their handler through stressful environments.
+- Navigation and buffering – can provide a buffer and help guide their handler through stressful environments

-- Room Search – A PSD can be trained to perform a room search to help those that suffer from hyper-vigilance caused by PTSD.
+- Room search – can perform a room search to help those that suffer from hyper-vigilance caused by PTSD.

-- Stabilize routines – A PSD can help their handler maintain healthy routines by, for example, preventing them from oversleeping or reminding them to do daily tasks.
+- Stabilize routines – can help their handler maintain healthy routines by, for example, preventing them from oversleeping or reminding them to do daily tasks.

 No matter what task your PSD is trained to perform, you have a right to privacy and dignity when it comes to your condition and needs for a service animal.
 Under the ADA, staff members at an establishment are prohibited from asking you to demonstrate the tasks your PSD has been trained to perform.